Arif-PhyChem/MLQD/README.md

 ```
         param={
         'initState': 1,                         # int:  Initial state with Initial Excitation case (only required in FMO complex case, Default is '1')
-        'n_states': 8,                          # Int:  Number of states (SB) or sites (FMO).
+        'n_states': 2,                          # Int:  Number of states (SB) or sites (FMO).
 Default is 2 (SB) and 7 (FMO).
-        'time': 50,                             # float: Propagation time in picoseconds (ps) for FMO complex and in (a.u.) for spin-boson model
+        'time': 20,                             # float: Propagation time in picoseconds (ps) for FMO complex and in (a.u.) for spin-boson model
-        'time_step': 0.005,                     # float: Time-step for time-propagation (you are not restricted to the time-step used in the training data, however better stick to that for good accuracy) Default values are 0.05 (a.u.) for spin-boson model) and 5fs for FMO complex
+        'time_step': 0.05,                     # float: Time-step for time-propagation (you are not restricted to the time-step used in the training data, however better stick to that for good accuracy) Default values are 0.05 (a.u.) for spin-boson model) and 5fs for FMO complex
-        'numLogf': 10,                          # int: Number of Logistic function for the normalization of time dimension.
-Default value is 1.0.
-        'LogCa' : 1.0,                          # float: Coefficient "a" in the logistic function, default values is 1.0
-        'LogCb' : 15.0,                         # float: Coefficient "b" in the logistic function, default values is 15.0
-        'LogCc' : -1.0,                         # float: Coefficient "a" in the logistic function, default values is -1.0
-        'LogCd' : 1.0,                          # float: Coefficient "d" in the logistic function, default values is 1.0
+        'energyDiff': 1.0,                      # float: Energy difference between the two states.
+Only required in SB model
+        'Delta': 1.0,                           # float: The tunneling matrix element.
+Only required in SB model
         'gamma': 10,                            # float: Characteristic frequency
         'lamb': 0.1,                            # float: System-bath coupling strength
-        'temp': 1.0,                            # float: temperature or (inverse temperature) in K
+        'temp': 1.0,                            # float: temperature or (inverse temperature)
-        'gammaNorm': 10,                        # float: Normalizer for Characteristic frequency.
-Default value is 500 in the case of FMO complex and 10 in the case of spin-boson model
-        'lambNorm': 1.0,                        # float: Normalizer for System-bath coupling strength.
-Default value is 520 (FMO complex) and 1 (SB model)
-        'tempNorm': 1.0,                        # float: Normalizer for temperature.
-Default value is 510 (FMO complex) and 1 (SB model)

         'QDmodel': 'useQDmodel',                # str: In MLQD, the dafault option is useQDmodel tells the MLQD to propagate dynamics with an existing trained model
         'QDmodelType': 'AIQD',                  # str: The type of model we wanna use, here AIQD.
 The default option is OSTL
         'systemType': 'SB',                     # str: (Not optional)  Need to define, wether your model is spin-boson (SB) or FMO complex (FMO)